Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Introduction

 Hyperbolic manifolds are not complex (projective) manifolds, so that Theorem \ref{thm:intro1} is not obviously related to the Hodge conjecture.
 We may nevertheless consider the congruence locally symmetric varieties associated to orthogonal groups $\OO(p,2)$.
 These are connected Shimura varieties and as such are projective complex manifolds.
 As in the case of real hyperbolic manifolds, one may associate special algebraic cycles to orthogonal subgroups $\OO(p-n, 2)$ of $\OO(p,2)$.

 The proof of the following theorem now follows the same lines as the proof of Theorem \ref{thm:intro1}.

 \begin{thm} Let $Y$ be a connected compact Shimura variety associated to the orthogonal group $\OO(p,2)$.
-Let $n$ be an integer $< \frac12 \left[ \frac{p+1}{2} \right]$.
+Let $n$ be an integer $< \frac{p+1}{3}$.
 Then every rational cohomology class of type $(n,n)$ on $Y$ is a linear combination with rational coefficients of the cohomology classes Poincar\'e dual to complex subvarieties of $Y$. \end{thm} Note that the complex dimension of $Y$ is $p$.
-Hodge theory provides $H^{2n} (Y)$ with a pure Hodge structure of weight $2n$ and we more precisely prove that $H^{n,n} (Y)$ is defined over ${\Bbb Q}$ and that every rational cohomology class of type $(n,n)$ on $Y$ is a linear combination with rational coefficients of the cup product with some power of the Lefschetz class of cohomology classes associated to the special algebraic cycles corresponding to orthogonal subgroups.\footnote{We should note that $H^{2n} (Y)$ is of pure $(n,n)$-type when $n < p/4$ but this is no longer the case in general when $n \geq p/4$.} A more general theorem deals with the cuspidal cohomology of non-compact Shimura variety.
-And we hope to extend our result to the whole $L^2$-cohomology in a sequel to this paper.
-Using work of Weissauer \cite{Weissauer} this is done in the special case $p=3$ and $n=1$ by Hoffman and He \cite{HoffmanHe}.
-In this last case the Shimura varieties are Siegel modular threefolds and the special algebraic cycles are Humbert surfaces and their main theorem states that the Humbert surfaces rationally generate the Picard groups of Siegel modular threefolds.
+Hodge theory provides $H^{2n} (Y)$ with a pure Hodge structure of weight $2n$ and we more precisely prove that $H^{n,n} (Y)$ is defined over ${\Bbb Q}$ and that every rational cohomology class of type $(n,n)$ on $Y$ is a linear combination with rational coefficients of the cup product with some power of the Lefschetz class of cohomology classes associated to the special algebraic cycles corresponding to orthogonal subgroups.\footnote{We should note that $H^{2n} (Y)$ is of pure $(n,n)$-type when $n < p/4$ but this is no longer the case in general when $n \geq p/4$.}

+It is very important to extend Theorem \ref{thm:intro3} to the noncompact case since, for the case $\OO(2,19) \cong \OO(19,2)$ (and the correct isotropic rational quadratic forms of signature $(2,19)$ depending on a parameter $g$, the genus), the resulting noncompact locally symmetric spaces are now the moduli spaces of quasi-polarized $K3$ surfaces $\mathcal{K}_g$ of genus $g$.
+In Theorem \ref{thm:intro4} of this paper we state a theorem for general orthogonal groups, $\OO(p,q)$ that as a special case extends Theorem \ref{thm:intro3} to the {\it noncompact} case by proving that the cuspidal projections, see subsection \ref{cuspidalprojection}, onto the cuspidal Hodge summand of type $(n,n)$ of the Poincar\'e-Lefschetz duals of special cycles span the {\it cuspidal} cohomology of Hodge type $(n,n)$ for $n < \frac{p+1}{3}$.

+In \cite{BLMM} (with out new collaborator Zhiyuan Li), we extend this last result from the cuspidal cohomology to the reduced $L^2$-cohomology, see \cite{BLMM}, Theorem 0.3.1. and hence, by a result of Zucker, to the entire cohomology groups $H^{n,n}(M)$.
+In \cite{BLMM}, we apply this extended result to the special case $\OO(19,2)$ and prove that the Noether-Lefschetz divisors (the special cycles $c(U,K)$ with $\dim(U) =1$) generate the Picard variety of the moduli spaces $\mathcal{K}_g, g \geq 2$ thereby giving an affirmative solution of the Noether-Lefschetz conjecture formulated by Maulik and Pandharipande in \cite{MP}.
+We note that using work of Weissauer \cite{Weissauer} the result that special cycles span the second homology of the noncompact Shimura varieties associated to $\OO(n,2)$ for the special case $n=3$, was proved earlier by Hoffman and He \cite{HoffmanHe}.
+In this case the Shimura varieties are Siegel modular threefolds and the special algebraic cycles are Humbert surfaces and the main theorem of \cite{HoffmanHe} states that the Humbert surfaces rationally generate the Picard groups of Siegel modular threefolds.